showteeth/scfetch/README.md

 ##### Convert bam to fastq

-With downloaded bam files, `scfetch` provides function `Bam2Fastq` to convert bam files to fastq files.
+With downloaded bam files, `GEfetch2R` provides function `Bam2Fastq` to convert bam files to fastq files.
 For bam files generated from 10x softwares, `Bam2Fastq` utilizes `bamtofastq` tool developed by 10x Genomics.

 The returned result is a vector of bam files failed to convert to fastq files.
 If not `NULL`, users can re-run `Bam2Fastq` by setting `bam.path` to the returned result.